laurgao/fourier/README.md

 One day, I was bored.
 So I decided to learn about the Fourier transform.

 I used Adobe Illustrator to trace a continuous outline of the original photo, converted it to svg, used Python to sample the x and y coordinates of ~400 evenly-spaced points along the svg path, and then plugged those points into a discrete fourier transform with the y coordinate as the imaginary part.
 Main Fourier logic is in `sketch.js`.
+This was done over one weekend.

 Stuff that helped me: